FusionAuth/fusionauth-site/_drafts/2019-02-19-easy-integration-fusionauth-nodejs.md

 });
 ```

 Let's break down the above code into smaller parts.

 After all the import statements, we have the standard Express invocation, `var app = express();` which creates our Express application.
-Next, we create the FusionAuth client, but with your API key, and then define the `applicationId`.
-Then we initialize the data we will look for when a client attempts to access a resource:
+Next, we create the FusionAuth client with your API key, and then define the `applicationId`.
+Then we initialize the data we will look for when a client attempts to access a resource.

 ```js
 const {FusionAuthClient} = require('fusionauth-node-client');